danomatika/ofxPd/README.md

 The iPhone 6S hardware seems to prefer a sample rate of 48000 and calling ofSoundStreamSetup() with 44100 will not change that in versions of OF 0.8.4 and previous.
 This means ofxPd will be running at 44100 but the audio stream is actually 48000, resulting in a higher pitch coming out of your patches and a lower pitch going in.

 The fix is to follow Apple's method of setting the *preferred* sample rate, then grabbing what the *actual* sample rate is afterwards.
 You can then use this real value in ofSoundStreamSetup() and ofxPd::init().
 The pdExampleIOS has been updated to show how to do this.
-Hopefully, this funtionality will be added to OF in the future.
+Hopefully, this functionality will be added to OF in the future.

 ### File "tr1/memory" not found in Xcode